jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 ## Next Episode

-The next article will present a few patterns that can guide you to identify and formulate properties for your own code.
+In the next article we will look at a few patterns that can guide you to identify and formulate properties for your own code.